 LiveChat, Inc. also stores/processes the personal data of your customers, visitors (end-users of the Service you use).
 Especially we store data provided in the pre-chat survey, chat content, your customer’s email address and ticket content, ChatBot scenarios as well as your KnowledgeBase articles.
 Thus, if you collect your visitors’/end-users’/customers’ personal data and transfer them to us, you may need to gain their consent and/or notify them you use LiveChat, Inc.’s Services.
 You can find the instructions on how to customize your pre-chat survey (applies for LiveChat Service) to comply with this rule here: https://www.livechat.com/kb/prepare-chat-gdpr.
 If you wish and if they meet your company’s requirements, you can use one of (or more than one) the clauses we have prepared for you.
 The clauses can be found here: https://www.livechat.com/kb/chat-surveys#pre-chat-gdpr.
 If you use HelpDesk, you may need to inform that you use LiveChat, Inc.’s Services (or include LiveChat, Inc. as a sub-processor on your sub-processors' list).

-LiveChat, Inc. stores its customers’ data mainly in a data center in Dallas (Texas) U.S. We also have a data center in Europe (Frankfurt).
+We use top-quality data centers and diverse geolocalization to keep your data safe.
+We are ready to host your data in one of our data centers located in Europe (in Frankfurt, Germany) or the U.S. (Dallas).
 Your data storage location depends on the Service you use.
 When you sign up and create an account in LiveChat your data is automatically collected and stored in our US data center (regardless you sign up from the EU, the US or from other parts of the world).
 If you want to have your data stored in the EU (please note this is available only for LiveChat Service), you need to sign up via https://accounts.livechat.com/signup?region=fra.
 Also, note that for this Service it’s currently not possible to transfer your chats to the other data center, but we can assist you in creating a new account for you, thus, your personal data provided for creating a new account, as well as future conversations, will be stored in a European data center.
 Additionally, like many SaaS providers, we use top-tier, third-party data hosting providers (Amazon S3, IBM Softlayer and Google) to host our online Services.